Credit card check

 Click OK to save the changes.

-When the learn action is enabled, the application firewall learning engine monitors the traffic and learns the triggered violations.
+When the learn action is enabled, the Web App Firewall learning engine monitors the traffic and learns the triggered violations.
 You can periodically inspect these learned rules.
 After due consideration, if you want to exempt a specific string of digits from the Credit Card security check, you can by deploy the learned rule as a relaxation rule.

 rm appfw learningdata <profilename> -creditcardNumber <credit card number> “<url>”